 Use these rules of thumb when it comes to the title tag length:

 These lengths are valid in most cases for most devices for search engines Google, Bing, Yahoo and DuckDuckGo.
-These lengths are however no guarantee that your title will be displayed.
-In the end, that’s up to the search engines to decide.
+However, in the end these lengths are no guarantee that your title will be displayed and it’s up to the search engines to decide.

 Often the title tag is also called page title, meta title or - because of its relevance to SEO - SEO title.
 For the sake of ease, we’ll call it title tag when we refer to the title element.